snap-one/docs-driverworks-proxyprotocol-lightv2/source/includes/3_whats_new/_6-WhatsNewin421.md

 ## What’s New in 4.2.1

 The Light V2 Proxy was modified in conjunction with O.S.
 Release 4.2.1.
-This included:
+This includes:

 ### Capabilities
 The [advanced\_scene\_support ][1]capability has been enhanced to support eh ability of being set dynamically.